kristirodda/Cybersecurity_classes/README.md

 ### Access Policies
 The machines on the internal network are not exposed to the public Internet.

-Only the __Jumpbox___ machine can accept connections from the Internet.
+Only the **Jumpbox** machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
   - _The only machine which accepts connection from the internet is the Jumpbox.
-Incoming rules are set up to allow a connection through only one local machine: 170.*.*.*._
+Incoming rules are set up to allow a connection through only one local machine's IP address._

 Machines within the network can only be accessed by _the Jumpbox_.
   _Each web-machine is desinged to ouput sys-logs to the ELK machine.
 None of these are accessible publicly.
 Inbound rules are established which allow connection only within the virtual network from the Jumpbox.
 Each Web-machine has access to the ELK VM through a mirrored connection set up through Azure._